-In addition, the Nipisi Pipeline can be expanded to a capacity of approximately 200,000 bpd while the Mitsue Pipeline can be expanded to a capacity of approximately 45,000 bpd.
+The Nipisi TSAs and Mitsue TSAs provide for committed ship-or-pay throughput on the Nipisi Pipeline and Mitsue Pipeline by the shippers for an initial 10 year term from the in-service date, with extension rights.
+In addition, the Nipisi Pipeline can be expanded to an ultimate capacity of approximately 200,000 bpd while the Mitsue Pipeline can be expanded to a capacity of approximately 45,000 bpd.
+Expansion plans require regulatory approval, which Pembina expects to pursue once customer support has been solidified.

 The Seal / Pelican Lake projects are located in the Peace River Arch oil sands region of northwest Alberta and estimates indicate that this area contains significant hydrocarbon resources.
-While this area has been producing for several years, recent changes to technology such as water flooding and polymer injection has increased production significantly in recent years.
-Industry estimates range from 5 percent to 7 percent recovery under primary recovery rising to 30 percent to 40 percent using thermal development.
-Pembina's Nipisi and Mitsue Pipelines are being constructed to service this area.
+While this area has been producing for several decades, recent changes to technology such as horizontal drilling, water flooding and polymer injection has increased production significantly in recent years.
+Industry estimates range from 5% to 7% recovery under primary recovery rising to 30% to 40% using thermal development.
+Pembina's Nipisi Pipeline and Mitsue Pipeline were constructed to service this area.